AnimMouse/frp-flyapp/README.md

 ### IPv6 support
 If you have IPv6, congratulations, [you don't need this tunnel](https://www.reddit.com/r/networkingmemes/comments/sif407/imagine_network_engineers_time_gone_into/).

+To allocate IPv6 in fly.io: `fly ips allocate-v6 -a app-name`

 To enable IPv6 in control plane, set `bind_addr = ::` in frps.ini.
 Take note that KCP does not work in IPv6 as [`fly-global-services` does not support IPv6] so you would need to use TCP if you use IPv6 in control plane.